sparkflows/writing-new-node/docs/README_Checkout_Code.md

 ## Checkout Code, Install Fire jar

-With the steps below, you can check our the code for a sample custom processor, build it, deploy it in Fire Insights and start using it.
+With the steps below, you can check out the code for a sample custom processor, build it, deploy it in Fire Insights and start using it.

 ### Check out the code